 Labour’s abandonment of nationalisation is a betrayal that couldn’t have come at a worst time.

-Today it is essential that public ownership in its true form be part of any future political manifesto.
+Today, it is essential that public ownership be part of any future political manifesto in its true form.
 Utilities must be brought under public ownership in the true meaning of the word nationalisation, it not only makes economic sense it’s also a matter of security.

 Ironically while Starmer’s Labour moves further away from Nationalisation, it is needed more today than at any other time since the 1940s.

-Starmer recreation of the Labour Party upon the ruins of Blairism and New Labour is the wrong ideology at the wrong time.
+Starmer recreation of the Labour Party upon the ruins of Blairism and New Labour is the wrong ideology while this fuel crisis shows its wrong economically.

-Starmer is moving as far away from Nationalisation as Blair did, even though Starmer made that pledge for state ownership in his leadership contest, he now claims state ownership is not nationalisation, Weasley words from a real barrister.
+Starmer has rejected Nationalisation as Blair did, even though Starmer made that pledge for state ownership in his leadership contest, he now claims state ownership is not nationalisation, Weasley words from a real barrister.
 He also made claim that part of the reason Labour failed so much in 2019 was an overloaded manifesto.

 I can assure you that giving people free broadband was not a vote loser, we all know why Labour lost 54 English seats, 52 of which voted to leave the EU.